DESIGNED IN VIENNA, MADE IN VENETO

 As Viennese, we sport a sense for relaxed understatement and the simple but good things in life and we believe that Zonkey Boot’s understated style can easily be recognised anywhere and by anyone who pays attention to beauty and quality.

 Zonkey Boot shows a minimum of decoration and the maximum of shape and form.
 The utmost attention is paid to the lasts and materials.
 The recipe may seem simple but, nevertheless, these ingredients need expert craftsmanship to give an outstanding shoe.

-Only high – tech shoes from synthetic materials can be designed by computers and made by robots.
+Mainly high–tech shoes from synthetic materials can be designed by computers and made by robots.
 We still use a pencil to draw the model on the last.
-Our artisan products need skilled craftsmen to accomplish hundreds of single operations to finalize a pair.
+Our artisan products need skilled craftsmen to accomplish hundreds of single operations to finalise a pair.

 Many of these steps are done with simple hand tools, like the clicking, the hand sewing of the welt or the lasting of the moccasins.
 Other operations are executed with heavy and sometimes dangerous mechanical machines; but it is always the guiding hand of a skilled person, which guarantees the perfect result.

 The Zonkey Boot shoes are passing through the hands of more than 60 workers.
 Some of them are with the industry for 40 years by now.
 Others are younger.
 Their experience combined adds up to quite a few hundreds of years of shoemaking.
 This is what we consider our heritage.